ntotten-kainos/JobApplication-MVC-GDS-App/Documentation/EntityFramework_Research.md

 The latest version of Entity Framework is available as the [EntityFramework NuGet Package](https://www.nuget.org/packages/EntityFramework/)

+Microsoft Learn has brilliant tutorials on EF Core - an example of which can be found [here -> Getting Started with EF Core](https://learn.microsoft.com/en-gb/ef/core/get-started/overview/first-app?tabs=netcore-cli).

 ## Why use Entity Framework?

 Entity Framework can simplify the creation of a database tailored to you objects, or you can use it to map objects to an existing database.
 It can make it easier for developers by allowing data manipulation using .NET Objects and tooling such as [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/linq/)